jewettaij/ndmansfield/README.md

 ## Compilation

-## Linux:
+## Linux and Apple macOS:

     cd src
-    source setup_gcc_linux.sh
+    source setup_gcc.sh
     make

-(If you are not using the bash shell, enter "bash" into the terminal beforehand)
+(If you are not using the bash shell, enter "bash" into the terminal beforehand.
+ *Note: Apple users* will need to install the gcc compiler and other build tools using Xcode or brew.)

 ## Windows 10: